Our work packages

 - an ongoing programme of knowledge exchange and community engagement.

-In the first year, we will set up a series of workshops to bring together ideas from young people with academics, policy-makers, practitioners and the voluntary sector using our participatory design approach.
-Through this, we will begin to understand the challenges young people face to maintain mental health, identify potential solutions, and draw up project ideas to take forward.
+In the first year, we are delivering a series of workshops to bring together ideas from young people with academics, policy-makers, practitioners and the voluntary sector using our participatory design approach.
+Through this, we can begin to understand the challenges young people face to maintain mental health, identify potential solutions, and draw up project ideas to take forward.

 2. Intervention development and co-production